NHL Regular Season & Stanley Cup Preview & Betting Guide

 7 Games11 (9)5 (4)16 (13)

-It would appear that fitness is not a concern for those playing more games, it could be more of a mental advantage, coming through a seven-game series means you are winning that game seven which would be a massive confidence boost for the team and they seem to take that confidence in the Stanley Cup finals given their incredible record of 11 wins from 12!
+It would appear that fitness is not a concern for those playing more games; it could be more of a mental advantage.
+Coming through a seven-game series means you are winning game seven, which would be a massive confidence boost for the team, and they seem to take that confidence in the Stanley Cup finals, given their incredible record of 11 wins from 12!

-The other factor is having a recently played, those who whitewash their conference final will be sitting around waiting for the other series to be completed, which could also explain why only 6 of the 12 teams making the finals with a whitewash have gone on to win the Stanley Cup.
+The other factor is having a recently played game.
+Those who whitewash their conference final will be sitting around waiting for the other series to be completed.

 NHL Stanley Cup Finals: Who Is Better?
 Eastern Conference Vs Western Conference

-Since 1994, the Eastern Conference teams have just edged out the Western Conference with seventeen wins vs thirteen wins over the thirty* finals.
+Since 1994, the Eastern Conference teams have just edged out the Western Conference with eighteen wins vs thirteen wins over the thirty-one* finals.

-Domination seems to switch from one conference to the other over time, from 1996 to 2002 the Western teams won six of the seven finals, and then the Eastern teams won three on the bounce (2003-05).
+Domination seems to switch from one conference to the other over time.
+From 1996 to 2002, the Western teams won six of the seven finals, and then the Eastern teams won three in a row (2003-05).

 SeasonsDominant Conference